Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Introduction

 In this study, we develop a more accurate approximation method that allows us to describe the dynamics, as well as the equilibrium, of contagion on complex networks in an almost exact manner.
-Our method, called the \emph{message-passing approach}, is a more elaborated version of the conventional mean-field approximation in that the message-passing approach takes into account the directionality of the spreading process~\citep{gleeson2018message}\footnote{ Message-passing approaches are approximation methods that have been developed in statistical physics.
+Our method, called the \emph{message-passing approach}, is a more elaborated version of the conventional mean-field approximation in that the message-passing approach takes into account the directionality of the spreading process~\citep{gleeson2018message,dall2021coordination}\footnote{ Message-passing approaches are approximation methods that have been developed in statistical physics.
 In the study of ferromagnetism, Ising model, in which each of atomic spins is in one of two states $\{-1,+1\}$, was initially analyzed based on the mean-field theory developed by \cite{weiss1907}.
 A more accurate solution of Ising model was obtained using Bethe approximation~\citep{bethe1935statistical}, and then a variant of the message-passing approximation, called the cavity method, was developed as an extended version of Bethe approximation, which can be applied to wider classes of models in statistical physics~\citep{mezard1987spin}. }.
-In the mean-field method, the probability of a neighboring player being active is given as a function of the probability that the neighbor's neighbors are active, and a fixed point of the self-consistent equation corresponds to the steady state of the spreading process, that is, a Nash equilibrium~\citep{jackson2007diffusion,Jackson2008book,jackson-zenou2015games}.
+In the mean-field method, the probability of a neighboring player being active is given as a function of the probability that the neighbor's neighbors are active, and a fixed point of the self-consistent equation corresponds to the steady state of the spreading process, \addr{i.e., a Nash equilibrium}~\citep{jackson2007diffusion,Jackson2008book,jackson-zenou2015games}.
 However, the recursive expression of the self-consistent equation necessarily incorporates a repercussion of peer effects among neighboring players because social influence, or ``messages,'' may be transmitted multiple times between the neighbors.
+The mean-field approximations \addr{may thus overestimate the activation probability of neighbors}.
 The message-passing method overcomes this problem by imposing a directionality condition that one of the neighbors to which a message will be passed at time step $t+1$ is not yet active at time step $t$.
 In general, mean-field methods are accurate enough in the limit of large degrees, where network density is sufficiently high, but they do not necessarily provide good approximations for sparse networks~\citep{Dorogovtsev2008RevModPhys,gleeson2011high}.
-This is because the mean-field assumption would not be harmful for sufficiently dense networks in which nodes are uniformly well connected.
-On the other hand, for sparse networks in which there is a large heterogeneity in the connectivity of each node, message-passing approaches are generally more accurate~\citep{Dorogovtsev2008RevModPhys,gleeson2011high}.
 Nevertheless, in the previous studies on network games, little quantitative validation has been performed to examine if the mean-field approximation correctly captures the ``true'' Nash equilibrium.
-Indeed, our quantitative validation based on synthetic networks confirms that the mean-field method tends to overestimate the equilibrium fraction of active players, while the message-passing method can make an almost exact prediction for both types of contagion we examined.